amstel85/idevelop-floating-circle-button/readme.txt

 == Installation ==
 1.  **Automatic Installation:**
     *   Go to your WordPress dashboard, navigate to 'Plugins' -> 'Add New'.
-    *   Search for 'iDevelop WhatsApp Button' and click 'Install Now'.
+    *   Search for 'iDevelop Floating Button' and click 'Install Now'.
     *   Activate the plugin through the 'Plugins' menu.

 2.  **Manual Installation (via Zip Upload):**